clmccart/mlopstemplate/README.md

         - this folder contains operationalized model building code.
 When a change is made to a file in this folder, the Build will compile that file and take the produced model and use it to queue a Release.
 Any files in this folder should output a .pkl file.

 ***tests:***
 - this folder is where all of your tests will live.
 All files in the src folder should be covered by tests.
+All tests in this folder will be run every Build.

 # Notebooks
 Some options for making code reviews / source control / PRs easier with jupyter notebooks: